Date(s) - July 17, 2021

 9:00 am - 12:00 pm

 Volunteer to care for Hoyt Arboretum’s trees and trails with a variety of hands-on stewardship projects.
 Projects vary for each crew depending on the needs of the season, but often include invasive species removal, weeding and mulching, trail maintenance, and more.
-With 189-acres and more than 6,000 trees along 12 miles of trails, volunteers are incredibly important to maintaining Hoyt Arboretum’s tree collection and trail system, and it’s a unique opportunity for volunteers to learn about and care for rare and unusual trees and plants from around the world.
+With 189-acres and more than 6,000 trees along 12 miles of trails, volunteers are incredibly important to maintaining Hoyt Arboretum’s tree collection and trail system.
+This is a unique opportunity for volunteers to learn about and care for rare and unusual plants from around the world, right here in Portland.

 Stewardship crews occur rain or shine; volunteers should come dressed for the weather including long pants and sturdy, closed-toe shoes.